 Reward Spotlight - lately, Viggle has taken to highlighting a gift card on the main Rewards tab in the app.
-This normally posts, at some point, between 4pm-6pm ET (although there has been rare occasion that it’s posted before or after that).
+There have been other time frames for this, but as of March 25, 2014, the new time frame is between 7pm-9pm ET.
 Check the app frequently until the Spotlight appears.
 Redeem as soon as you see it, because supplies are limited, and they disappear within mere minutes.
 You can refresh the Rewards page this way:

 - Tap another part of the app, like What’s On, or Check-In, or Profile

 - Then tap back to Rewards

 or this way, by simply tapping “Featured” again.
 It should reload the page (it does on Android, for us), and once the Spotlight is there, it’ll show up.
 You can do the same on the Gift Cards page, by tapping Gift Cards again.